 Any sponsorship arrangement Council undertakes must not compromise Council’s reputation, public image, probity or its ability to fulfil its legislative functions.
 Any sponsorship arrangement must not impose or imply conditions that would limit or be perceived to limit Council’s ability to carry out its functions fully and impartially.
 There should be no actual or perceived conflict between the objective and values of Council and that of the sponsor.

-All sponsorship proposals will be subject to an assessment process and consideration will be made by the Incoming Event Sponsorship Assessment Group of conflicts of interest issues that may arise prior to entering negotiations with potential sponsors.
+All sponsorship proposals will be subject to an assessment process and consideration will be made by the Incoming Event Sponsorship Assessment Group of conflicts of interest issues that may arise, prior to entering negotiations with potential sponsors.
 Information will be provided to potential sponsors about Council’s expectations, objectives, ethical requirements, sponsorship benefits, procedures and the criteria against which the application will be assessed.

 Council will not enter into a sponsorship agreement with a potential sponsor whose interests, objectives and/or mission are in actual conflict with those of Council.